Impact of taxes on the economy

 Taxes can distort relative prices in the economy, affecting the efficient allocation of resources between sectors and products.

-These distortions influence individuals' savings, consumption, and work decisions, which can lead to changes in their behavior to minimize the tax burden.
+These distortions influence individuals' savings, consumption and work decisions, which can change their behavior to minimize the tax burden.

 As a result, economic inefficiencies and lower productivity are generated because price signals do not reflect the true scarcity or relative value of goods and services.